djkormo/k8s-AKS-primer/examples/atwar/README.md

 </pre>

-### Let's look how are pod are scheduled on our nodes
+### Let's look how are pods scheduled on our nodes
 ```console
 kubectl get pods -o wide
 # or